Ian-Muthengi/Call_Centre_Dashboard_-power_BI-/README.md

 3. Data cleaning and formatting.

 ### Exploratory Data Analysis
-EDA involved exploring the sales data to answer key questions, such as:
+EDA involved exploring the Call center data to answer key questions, such as:

 - What is the main reason for calling?
 - What is the highest sentiment in calls or customer satisfaction?